 What does a home appraisal cost?

 Home appraisals aren’t free, and it’s important to note that you (the buyer) — not the seller — are responsible for paying the appraisal fee.
-The average cost is between $300 and $550 for a single-family home, so be sure to factor that price into your homebuying and closing cost budget.
+The average cost is between $300 and $425 for a single-family home and can be closer to $800 in large cities.
+Be sure to factor that price into your homebuying and closing cost budget.

 What happens if the appraisal comes in too high or too low?

 An appraisal report can reveal one of three things:

 The home’s value is higher than the sales price you and the seller agreed on

 The property’s value is equal to the sales price

 The appraisal value is less than the sales price

 The first scenario gives you an advantage, as it means you’re essentially getting a deal on the home.
 The second can give you reassurance you’re not overpaying for a property.
 But in the third instance, you might find that lenders aren’t willing to grant you a mortgage loan for more than what a property is worth.
 You’d then have these options to consider:

 Negotiate the sales price down with the seller